arnaudromain2003-lang/DSPAP-Project-2025-ARNAUD-DELPLANQUE-GASTARD/README.md

  **Please extract data.zip directly into the data/ folder, making sure the extraction does not create a data/data/ subfolder.
 All files from the archive must end up directly inside data/.**

-requirements.txt        # pip environment
+requirements.txt        # pip & conda environments
-environment.yml         # conda environment
 README.md               # Project documentation```